 Customers tell us that with all the convenience of digital banking, something is still missing.
-Most of the time, it’s simply the need to speak with someone to verify information, ask a question or get help.
-We’ve seen time and time again that when this missing link between the online and offline experience is filled with human interaction, there is a direct effect on customer satisfaction, sales conversion, and customer loyalty.
+Most of the time, it’s simply the need to get help or advice.
+Financials are not always clear and self-service is just not enough.
+Offering human advice through digital means has a direct effect on customer satisfaction, sales conversion, and customer loyalty.

 - Join the customer in their browsing session in real-time